1. Ada

 If the symptoms of cataracts are mild, an altered prescription, e.g., for different glasses or contact lenses, may be effective in correcting an individual’s vision.
 However, it is typical for cataracts to worsen over time.
 If this happens, it is likely that surgery will be necessary.
 8

-Cataracts surgery is a common procedure and usually carried out under local anaesthetic.
-Most people who undergo cataract surgery will see a significant improvement in their vision, with 9 out of 10 people achieving between 20/20 and 20/40 vision afterwards.
+Cataract surgery is a common procedure and is usually carried out under local anaesthetic.
+Most people who undergo cataract surgery will see a significant improvement in their vision, with 9 out of 10 people achieving between 20/20 and 20/40 vision afterward.
 However, most surgeons will focus on correcting long-distance sight, meaning glasses may still be needed to see things close at hand.

 Good to know: The terms 20/20 and 20/40 are visual acuity measurements.